cityuseattle/CybersecurityClub/README.md

 ### Content Pages

-Content pages can be written in Markdown or HTML and are where the main content of the site lives.
+Content pages can be written in Markdown or HTML and are where the site's main content lives.
 These pages utilize front matter to assign layouts and specify metadata like the page title.

 Content pages should be added to the root directory or organized into subdirectories.
-Each content page that uses the default layout will automatically have the header, footer, and sidebar included.
+Each content page using the default layout will automatically include the header, footer, and sidebar.

 ### Deployment